-I’ve been using a Revelate Designs bar bag and pocket for the last four years.
+I’ve been using a Revelate Designs bar bag and pocket for the last five years.
 After using a traditional handlebar bag on my touring bike for a number of years, I decided to try something different that weighs a little less.
 I purchased a Sweetroll bar bag from Revelate Designs.
 The Sweetroll is a dual ended dry bag with a quick release handlebar mounting system.
 It is 100% waterproof as I found out after riding a few days in the rain.
 I also picked up a Pocket made by Revelate Designs.
 The Pocket provides add-on storage and attaches to the front of the bar bag with 4 buckles.
 The Pocket is not waterproof so maps, smart phones and other items may need to be stowed in a plastic bag inside the Pocket or somewhere else.

 I’ve used the eTtex 20 on several bicycle tours.
 The first time was a two month tour in 2015 across the U.S. on the southern tier route.
 I’ve found the unit to be reliable, durable and relatively user friendly.
 The unit operates on two AA batteries.
 I wrote up a brief review of the eTrex 20 in a blog post in April 2016.